mhdsulaimzed/HR_management/spec.md

 2. Create a database in PostgreSQL.
 3. Load the employee details into the database.
 4. Generate virtual visiting cards and QR code image files for each person
-5. Get all details of about employee of perticular id
+5. Get all details of about employee of particular id
 6. Add leaves for employees and the default date must be today's

 ## Input